Declaring a Major or MinorPage address: http://english.mnsu.edu/film/declaring.html

 The Film Studies Minor is a popular degree paired with a variety of majors including Creative Writing, Literature, English Studies, Mass Media, Art, Theatre, Marketing, and Business.

 If you are not sure whether the Film Studies Minor is suitable for your major, talk to your major advisor or Professor Donna R. Casella, Film Studies Director.

 When you are ready to declare a minor, contact the Administrative Assistant either in your major department or in the English Department (Armstrong Hall 230).
 These individuals can register you for the minor.
-In addition, send an e-mail to Prof. Donna R. Casella and she will add you to the advising list.
+In addition, send an e-mail to Prof. Steven Rybin and he will add you to the advising list.
 You will receive advising e-mails before registration opens. you can also make an appointment to see Prof. Casella to further discuss your minor.